10-Q 1 ltcn-20221231.htm 10-Q 10-Q

 6. Related Parties

-The Trust considers the following entities, their directors, and certain employees to be related parties of the Trust: DCG, Genesis, Grayscale, Grayscale Securities and CoinDesk Indices, Inc. As of both December 31, 2022 and June 30, 2022, 1,296,956 Shares of the Trust were held by related parties of the Trust.
+The Trust considered the following entities, their directors, and certain employees to be related parties of the Trust as of December 31, 2023: DCG, Genesis, Grayscale and Grayscale Securities.
+As of December 31, 2023 and June 30, 2023, 956,498 and 1,126,498 Shares of the Trust were held by related parties of the Trust, respectively.

 The Sponsor’s parent, an affiliate of the Trust, holds a minority interest in Coinbase, Inc., the parent company of the Custodian, that represents less than 1.0% of Coinbase, Inc.’s ownership.